- Fee assured

 - Verified this account

-I have built a comprehensive practice at Southampton comprising general and diagnostic urology as well as my specialist field of Uro-Oncology.
-I mainly specialise in prostate cancer diagnostics and treatment.
-I am involved in developing image guided targeted biopsy services (MRI-US fusion) and am one of a few to be able to provide men with all options including laparoscopic and robotic prostatectomy, high intensity focused ultrasound and cryotherapy.
-I am a strong supporter of active surveillance and also work closely with oncologists, supporting them with high dose rate brachytherapy.
+I am an expert in MRI guided targeted prostate biopsy (MRI-US fusion) and am one of a handful of surgeons offering both focal ablation and whole gland therapies including robotic prostatectomy, high intensity focused ultrasound and cryotherapy.
+I am a strong supporter of active surveillance and also work closely with oncologists, supporting them with high dose rate brachytherapy implants.
 Thus men can be assured that the advice given will tailor their treatment to the risks of the cancer and their own personal circumstances.

 During my training I completed fellowships at Imperial College London Hospital NHS Trust and Royal Marsden Hospital NHS Foundation Trust and prior to starting in Southampton, worked as a Consultant at The Royal Marsden Hospital providing bladder, prostate, renal and testicular services.